 Honokalani Black Sand Beach, Maui

 Leaving the Big Island behind we now travel north to the Hawaiian island of Maui.
-Honokalani is the most famous black sand beach on this Hawaiian island.
+Honokalani is the most famous black sand beach in black sand beach on this Hawaiian island.
 Located in the Waiʻanapanapa State Park area it’s also known as Waiʻanapanapa Beach.

 Surrounded by lush green foliage this stretch of black sand formed from lava flow.
-There is a lava tube on the southern end which you must explore.
+There is a lava tube on the southern end of this black sand beach in maui which you must explore.
 Beach shoes are a must if you have sensitive feet, and definitely, if you want to venture into the sea.

 Facilities: Restrooms with showers.
 Picnic tables (bring your own food and drink).